-Shelley was the representative for Alabama’s 4th congressional district and was a Democrat.
+Shelley was the representative for Alabama’s 4th congressional district as a Democrat.
 He served from 1883 to 1885.

 He was previously the representative for Alabama’s 4th congressional district as a Democrat from 1881 to 1883; and the representative for Alabama’s 4th congressional district as a Democrat from 1877 to 1881.